-We spent two nights in Nevers before heading out to the countryside to spend two days driving around the Burgundy region.
-We chose to spend our last night back in Nevers as we wanted to catch an earlier train to Paris than we had originally planned.
-We chose a different hotel and close to where we were staying was the very quaint looking Tomate Et Chocolat.
+We spent two nights in Nevers, France, before heading out to the countryside to spend two days driving around the Burgundy region.
+Dave and I chose to spend our last night back in Nevers as we wanted to catch an earlier train to Paris than we had originally planned.
+We chose a different hotel to where we had stayed the first time.
+And close to where we were staying was the very quaint looking Tomate Et Chocolat.
 The owner started off being quite abrupt but once we told him we were from South Africa he became quite pleasant.
-We chose the Domaine Dupré Bougogne 2008 wine which was very light and slightly acidic with cassis on the nose.
+We chose the Domaine Dupré Bourgogne 2008 wine which was very light and slightly acidic with cassis on the nose.
 Our amuse bouche were crispy toasted baguette with white sardines.

 What I blogged: